Galaxy S10 Plus ongoing review: What’s good and bad so far

-It's been 24 hours since I picked up the Galaxy S10 Plus, but only a few true hours that I've been able to use the phone.
-An unboxing, photos and setup take time.
-Plus there's that pesky necessity called sleep.
-My short time using the phone also includes a 7 hour flight to New York as a transfer point to MWC in Barcelona.
+It's been 24 hours since I picked up the Galaxy S10 Plus, but really only a few true hours that I've been able to use the phone.
+An unboxing, photos and setup all take time.
+Plus, there's that pesky necessity called sleep.
+My short time using the phone also includes a 7-hour flight to New York as a transfer point en route to Mobile World Congress in Barcelona.
 I'm writing this from the plane right now.
-Still, I've taken a pretty good feel for the basics.
+Still, I've gotten a pretty good feel for the basics.

-I've already taken over two dozen outdoor and low light photos, and a bunch of terrible selfies.
-I've shot video, explored all the cool new camera modes, and discovered a ton of features and featurettes I'm excited to share just as soon as I can.
+I've already taken over two dozen outdoor and low-light photos and a bunch of terrible selfies.
+I've shot video, explored all the cool, new camera modes, and discovered a ton of features and featurettes I'm excited to share just as soon as I can.
 (Again, getting you these things take time.)
-I've also charged my dying Galaxy S9 Plus from last year on the back of the Galaxy S10 Plus while I was switching my credentials over to the new device (it works!) and whipped up a new AR Emoji of myself using Samsung's updated engine (it's a lot better, but still needs work).
+I've also charged my dying Galaxy S9 Plus from last year via the charging pad on the back of the Galaxy S10 Plus while I was switching my credentials over to the new device (it works!), and whipped up a new AR Emoji of myself using Samsung's updated engine (it's a lot better, but still needs work).

 A solid phone review takes about a week to really test out the hardware and software specs, especially the camera and battery life.
 For example, the Galaxy S10 Plus' 4,100mAh battery could very well run for 24 hours on our looping video drain test in airplane mode, so that would already require days of testing.
 Quirks also tend to make their way to the surface over time.